sealerio/sealer/docs/site/content/docs/advanced/GPU.md

 Run below command to rebuild it.

-`sealer build -f Kubefile -t registry.cn-qingdao.aliyuncs.com/sealer-io/kubernetes-nvidia:v1.19.8 -b lite .`
+`sealer build -f Kubefile -t registry.cn-qingdao.aliyuncs.com/sealer-io/kubernetes-nvidia:v1.19.8 -m lite .`

 ## How to apply it